Elena S. Goldstein

 SOL Front Office

-Stanley Keen serves as the Deputy Solicitor for National Operations within the Office of the Solicitor.
+After having served for two years as the Deputy Solicitor for National Operations, Stanley Keen is now the Deputy Solicitor for Regional Enforcement within the Office of the Solicitor.
 Prior to joining SOL’s Front Office in 2019, Mr. Keen was the Regional Solicitor in the Atlanta Regional Solicitor's Office from May 16, 2004 and served as the Acting Deputy Regional Solicitor and the Counsel for ERISA (the Employee Retirement Income Security Act) Litigation.

 Mr. Keen joined the Atlanta Regional Solicitor's Office in 1991.
 In his first 12 years as a trial attorney with the Department of Labor, he litigated and provided advice in most of the programs enforced by the Department.
-Notably, Mr. Keen litigated a series of OSHA cases relating to fall hazards on the Space Shuttle launch platforms at Kennedy Space Center; recovered over $14 million in losses to a pension plan sponsored by a Mississippi nursing company; litigated a number of cases intended to end H-2B and wage abuses in the crab-picking industry on the North Carolina coast; and tried the first ERISA case brought by the Department involving a multiple-employer welfare arrangement (MEWA).
+Notably, Mr. Keen litigated a series of OSHA cases relating to fall hazards on the Space Shuttle launch platforms at Kennedy Space Center; recovered over $14 million in losses to a pension plan sponsored by a Mississippi nursing company; litigated a number of cases intended to end H-2B and wage abuses in the crab-picking industry on the North Carolina coast; conducted the first District Court trial under ERISA involving a multiple-employer welfare arrangement (MEWA).